Self-Defi/Graduation-Vaults-Foundation/docs/donor-transparency.md

 ## Transparency & Verification

-Graduation Vaults are built on public, auditable infrastructure.
+Graduation Vaults are built on public infrastructure:

-This means:
-- Every donation is recorded on a public ledger
+- Donations are recorded on a public ledger
-- Vault balances are visible in real time
+- Balances are visible in real time
 - Withdrawals are permanently traceable
-- Anyone can independently verify activity

-You do not need to request reports or trust summaries.
-**The ledger is the record.**
+The ledger is the record.

 ---

 ## What Operators and Advisors Cannot Do

-To be explicit:
-- Operators do not hold keys
+- Do not hold keys
-- Advisors do not manage funds
+- Do not manage funds
+- Do not approve transactions
-- Schools do not have unilateral control
+- Do not execute withdrawals
-- No one can move funds on your behalf

-If a transaction violates governance rules, it cannot occur.
+If a transaction violates rules, it cannot occur.

 ---

 ## If Circumstances Change

-### If a Student Leaves the Program
+If a student leaves:
 - The vault remains intact
 - Governance rules determine next steps
-- Funds are not automatically seized or reallocated

-### If a Signer Changes
+If a signer changes:
-- Replacements follow documented procedures
+- Replacement follows documented procedures
-- Parent/Guardian role cannot be removed
+- Parent role cannot be removed

-### If a School Transitions or Closes
+If a school transitions:
-- Vaults remain verifiable and accessible
-- Student funds cannot be absorbed by the institution
+- Vaults remain verifiable and cannot be absorbed by the institution

 ---

 ## Graduation & Beyond

 At graduation:
-- Funds move to a **Student + Parent joint vault**
+- Funds move to Student + Parent joint SAFE
-- The student gains hands-on experience with shared custody
+- The student gains shared custody experience
-- Parents may step back over time as appropriate
+- Parents may step back later

-Your donation directly supports the student’s next chapter.
+Your donation supports the student’s next chapter.

 ---

 ## What Graduation Vaults Do Not Promise

-Graduation Vaults do not promise:
+They do not promise:
-- Financial returns
+- Returns
-- Interest or yield
+- Yield
-- Market performance
+- Performance
-- Guaranteed outcomes
+- Outcomes

-They promise **transparency, protection, and accountability**.
+They promise transparency, protection, and accountability.

 ---